-William R. Ebsworth.
+William R.Ebsworth.
 Mr. Ebsworth has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015.
-He also served as a Trustee of Asset Allocation Trust from 2015 to 2018.
-From 1984 to 2013, he was employed as an equities analyst, portfolio manager and research director at Fidelity Management and Research Company in Boston, Tokyo, and Hong Kong, and retired in 2013 as Chief Investment Officer of Fidelity Strategic Advisers, Inc., where he led a team of investment professionals managing client assets.
-Prior thereto, he was a Board member of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
-Mr. Ebsworth is a CFA° charterholder.
+He also served as a trustee of Asset Allocation Trust from 2015 to 2018.
+From 1984 to 2013, he held positions as an equities analyst, portfolio manager, research director and chief investment officer at Fidelity Management and Research Company in Boston, Tokyo, and Hong Kong, and retired in 2013 as Chief Investment Officer of Fidelity Strategic Advisers, Inc., where he led a team of investment professionals managing client assets.
+Prior thereto, he served as a Board member of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
+Mr. Ebsworth has served on the Investment Company Institute's Board of Governors since 2022 and Executive Committee since 2023 and has been the Vice Chairman of the Governing Council of the Independent Directors Council since 2023.
+He also serves as an Audit Committee Chair and Investment Committee Chair of the Vincent Memorial Hospital Foundation (non-profit organization).
+Mr. Ebsworth is a CFA® charterholder.